Ohohcakester/Any-Angle-Pathfinding/README.md

       * gives optimal solutions, but very slow
       * included is an option to reuse an existing visibility graph instead of regenerating it.
     * Anya
-      * implementation still a bit buggy.
-Not giving optimal solutions.
+      * gives optimal solutions.
+Much faster than Visibility Graphs.
       * http://www.aaai.org/ocs/index.php/ICAPS/ICAPS13/paper/viewFile/6060/6194

 2. Testing functions that test computed path lengths and running times.